 These double-digit rates of growth necessitate the addition of new data centres in the region.
 Global corporations such as Alibaba, Amazon, Cisco, Google, NTT, Oracle, and Microsoft are making fresh investments into SEA.

-The NTT Group of Japan is planning to invest $90 million to build its data centre in Bangkok.
+The NTT Group of Japan is investing $90 million in its data centre located in Bangkok.
 Amazon will spend $6 billion in Malaysia over the next 14 years to expand its cloud computing services.
 Oracle will open its second cloud region in Singapore.
 To bridge the talent gap, Microsoft has set up a cloud talent academy in Singapore.

 ESTIMATED SPENDING ON CLOUD IN 2024